February 8, 2018

 1. Examine your heart.

 Sometimes, if we are honest, we can be poor ambassadors of Christ.
-This particularly happens when we are in pain, and the pain and hopelessness we feel bleeds into our attitudes and behavior.
+This particularly happens when the pain and hopelessness we feel bleeds into our attitudes and behavior.
 But looking at whatever log is in our eye first is always the path God sets out for us.

 Start with some attitudes and behaviors you need to put off: anger, impatience, harsh words, and the like.
-Allow Colossians 3:5-17 to guide you toward attitudes and behaviors to put on: compassion, kindness, humility, patience, etc.
+Allow Colossians 3:5–17 to guide you toward attitudes and behaviors to put on: compassion, kindness, humility, patience, and so on.

-Now think deeper: what does your behavior reveal about where you are putting your trust?
+Now think deeper.
+What does your behavior reveal about where you are putting your trust?
 When you are filled with fear, do you try to take control through words or actions?
-Can you see that behavior like this is an attempt to merely fix what is wrong with your child?
+Can you see that behavior like this is an attempt to merely “fix” your child?
 Does your child see love (I trust in God) or control (I need to trust in myself) in how you act toward them?

 2. Love in surprising ways.

-This may be one the hardest things to do: be interested in what they are doing.
+This may be one the hardest things: be interested in what they are doing.
 Many parents are afraid of knowing things and afraid that asking is equivalent to approving.
 But staying interested in their life communicates that you still love them.
-It also expands your vision of your child, which may have diminished only to the issue that divides you.
+It also expands your vision of your child, which may have diminished to the issue that divides you.

 Finally, think outside the box!
 Don’t be afraid to joke around with them.
 Send them a funny meme or picture they would laugh at.
 Text your son or daughter out of the blue to share something funny.
 Humor is an effective way to release tension and even demonstrate love for someone in a nonjudgmental way.

 There is a silver lining in this weighty burden of walking with a child that identifies as gay or transgender.
-That silver lining is this: God is using this situation to draw you closer to himself and conform you to look increasingly more like Jesus.
-If you allow Him to work this transformation in you, from the inside out, you will produce good fruit.
+That silver lining is this: God is using this situation to draw you closer to himself and conform you to look increasingly like Jesus.
+Rejoice as he works this transformation in you, from the inside out.
+He will produce good fruit in you.

 By God’s grace, they will see this fruit, and your child may see the love of God more clearly through your life, and return to him and his ways.